tomalaforge/angular-challenges/docs/src/content/docs/guides/create-challenge.md

   order: 5
 ---

-You have an idea you want to share, an interesting bug you are struggling with in one or your private or side project, or an Angular trick you discovered.
+You have an idea you want to share, an interesting bug you are struggling with in one of your private or side project, or an Angular trick you discovered.
 All of these possibilities are a good starting point to create a challenge and share the solution with others.

 But how do you start creating these challenges?